- myWSU registration

 - Academic Calendar

-Students can complete most registration processes on the Web using myWSU. myWSU is available 24 hours a day, seven days a week.
-For questions related to myWSU registration, contact the Registrar's Office at 360-546-9565 or 360-546-9553.
+You can complete most registration processes on the Web using myWSU. myWSU is available 24 hours a day, seven days a week.
+For questions related to myWSU registration, contact the Registrar's Office during business hours at 360-546-9565 or 360-546-9553.

-Note: Students must have a network ID (NID) and password to register on the Web.
+Note: You will need a network ID (NID) and password to register through myWSU.

 - Go to myWSU.